 As you walk around, you can’t help but spot architectural features that give you a glimpse of the building’s former use.

 Narrow slits from which arrows could be fired, a double set of walled enclosures, studded with defensive towers to spy and withstand attack: defense was paramount.
-Two of the three protective walls remain, with over 100 towers.
+Two of the three protective walls remain, with over 100 towers across the entire site.

 Points of Interest